adaptivelab/bitly-historics/README.md

  * We use bitly's clicks_by_day API call, this is due to be deprecated.
 Their replacement call gave an aggregate result, not a breakdown by day, so further investigation will be required here.
  * New error (7th March spotted) UNKNOWN ERROR: BitlyError('<urlopen error [Errno -2] Name or service not known>',) - local web access problem?
+ * We don't use mocks for web-facing calls (e.g. calls to bitly for search, link_info, click data etc and for the requests library) - we really should - running coverage during the unittests will highlight this

 Tracking at present:
 -------------------